scil/LaravelFly/doc/install.md

     PDO::ATTR_PERSISTENT => true,
 ],
 ```
-* In Mode Coroutine,coroutine can be used for mysql.
+* In Mode Dict,coroutine can be used for mysql.
 Please compile swoole with  --enable-coroutine, then disable xdebug, xhprof, or blackfire.
 Yes, currently, swoole not compatible with them.
 Third, add `'coroutine' => true,` to config/database.
 This feature is still under dev.And you must disable xdebug or similar library.
 ```
 'mysql' => [
     'driver' => 'mysql',